xmavericks/xmavericks/README.md

 <br/>
 <br/>

 - 🔭 I’m currently working on editor.js - Personally developed code editor for JavaScript.
+Currently woking on this, so that it can support multiple languages.
 - 🌱 Learning Everyday, currently learning to master the [Management](https://en.wikipedia.org/wiki/Management) skills.
-- 👯 I'm always looking for collaborating work oppotunities in any software related field.
+- 👯 I'm always looking for collaborating in any kind of work in software.
-- 🤔 I’m looking for help of Ghost Writer for my Novel which I want to write someday.
+- 🤔 I’m looking for help of Ghost Writer for my Novel which I want to write.
-- 💬 Ask me about an Idea? - I'll give you unique idea everyday.
+- 💬 Ask me How am I doing? - I will say, just breathing!
-- 📫 How to reach me: [Twitter - @pcmamod](https://twitter.com/pcmamod) , [Instagram - @amodkumarblog](https://www.instagram.com/amodkumarblog/)
+- 📫 How to reach me: [Portfolio - amodkumar](https://xmavericks.github.io/) , [Twitter - @pcmamod](https://twitter.com/pcmamod) , [Instagram - @amodkumarblog](https://www.instagram.com/amodkumarblog/)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I spend almost 4-5 hours reading books and listening podcasts out of 24 hours !